jamescurran/jamescurran.github.io/_posts/2013-09-12-Shakespeare-compiler-for-NET.md

 #### The second back-end: C-Sharp

 With that, I set about writing the second compiler back-end for this project, **Shakespeare2CS**, which would produce C# code.
 But first, there was another task I needed to take care of.
 The C code produced by this compiler needed to be linked with a run-time library called libspl.c.
 I needed a .NET version of that, and if I could make it a bit less spaghetti - codey in the process, all the better.
 The result of that is **Shakespeare.Support**, and it needed to be referenced by the CS code produced here.
-You'll note that Shakespeare.Support is a Portable Class Library -- in case you want to write a Windows Phone App in Shakespeare (You won't).
+You&apos;ll note that Shakespeare.Support is a Portable Class Library -- in case you want to write a Windows Phone App in Shakespeare (You won&apos;t).

-After that, the C# compiler was largely just taking the C compiler, and slightly changing the text it's output.
+After that, the C# compiler was largely just taking the C compiler, and slightly changing the text it&apos;s output.

-Here's an excerpt of the C# output for the above program:
+Here&apos;s an excerpt of the C# output for the above program:

 	using System;
 	using Shakespeare.Support;